How can computers roll dice?

 it's pretty straightforward to use the

-builtin random
+builtin random module

 to simulate rolling a die: